memser-spaceport/labweek23-events/README.md

 ## Editing Events
 1. You've already created your event but want to add or change details, make appropriate changes and raise another pull request to 'main' branch preferrably using the same branch name used when it was created.
 2. The LabWeek event planning team will review and merge your changes.
-3. Alternatively, you can also use the [LabWeek23 web UI](https://labweek.plnetwork.io/) to modify & update the event details.
+3. Alternatively, you can also use the [LabWeek23 web UI](https://23.labweek.io/) to modify & update the event details using the "Event Hosting" Button.